|

 Another characteristic of capacitor dielectrics which may have some use in detecting material properties is dielectric absorption.
 It is measured by charging a capacitor, discharging for 10 s, and measuring the charge which reappears after 15 min.
 A relatively low-quality dielectric like metallized paper has a dielectric absorption of 10%.

-Signal conditioning circuits convert capacitance variations into a voltage, frequency, or pulse width modulation.
+5 Signal conditioning Signal conditioning circuits convert capacitance variations into a voltage, frequency, or pulse width modulation.
 Very simple circuits can be used, but simple circuits may be affected by leakage or stray capacitance, and may not be suitable for applications with very small capacitance sense electrodes.

-The excitation frequency should be reasonably high so that electrode impedance is as low as possible.
+5.1 Excitation frequency The excitation frequency should be reasonably high so that electrode impedance is as low as possible.
 Typical electrode impedance is 1-100M ohms.
 Ideally, the excitation frequency will be high enough to reject coupling to power waveforms and also high enough so that the overall sensor frequency response is adequate; about 50 kHz is usually acceptably high.
 The frequency should also be low enough for easy circuit design, CMOS switches work well at 100 kHz and below.
+Excitation waveshape is usually square or trapezoidal, but a triangle waveform can be used to allow a simpler amplifier with resistive feedback and a sine wave offers better accuracy at high frequency.
+Square wave excitation produces an output bandwidth which can be higher than the excitation frequency by 10x or more, other waveshapes usually result in an output bandwidth 2x or 3x lower than the excitation frequency.

 Sensors excited with a continuous wave signal usually use synchronous demodulators.
 This demodulator type offers high precision and good rejection of out-of-band interference.

-A single pulse can be used to sample a variable capacitor, like a microcomputer read pulse, or a train of pulses can be used.
+5.2 Pulse operation A single pulse can be used to sample a variable capacitor, like a microcomputer read pulse, or a train of pulses can be used.
 This method can result in simpler electronics but will have higher noise.

-An R-C relaxation oscillator such as the venerable 555 or its CMOS update, the 7555, converts capacitance change into a change of frequency or pulse width.
+5.3 Oscillator An R-C relaxation oscillator such as the venerable 555 or its CMOS update, the 7555, converts capacitance change into a change of frequency or pulse width.

 Capacitive Sensors